Being safe on the road - rules and reasons

 Seatbelts

 A third of drivers and passengers who die on our roads aren’t wearing their seatbelts – seatbelts save lives.
+This is about 100 people every year.

 Mistakes happen on the road and wearing your seatbelt could be the difference between you making it out of a crash alive, or not.

 Regardless of how fast you’re travelling, wearing your seatbelt properly will reduce your risk of getting injured – or even worse, dying.
 Being properly restrained reduces your chance of death or serious injury in a crash by 60 percent in the front seat and 44 percent in the back seat.
-That’s why New Zealand law requires drivers and passengers in cars and other motor vehicles to wear seatbelts and child restraints.

 Fatigue

-Fatigue is more than just feeling tired, it’s a state of physical and mental exhaustion which results in the loss of alertness.
-It is a main behaviour being targeted by Police to reduce the risks of harm being caused on our roads.
+Fatigue is more than just feeling tired, it’s a state of physical and mental exhaustion which results in the loss of alertness and concentration.
+For more information see our partner NZTA website Driver fatigue | NZ Transport Agency Waka Kotahi.

-Fatigue is a factor in many road crashes so before you start a long-distance drive make sure you are well rested and have had a good meal beforehand.
+Before you start your drive make sure you are well rested and have had a good meal beforehand.
 When you plan your journey include breaks so that you can eat, hydrate, rest and stretch.
 You might be able to share the driving so that you both can keep focused and alert.
 If you start to feel drowsy pull over and stop for a quick nap.
-Remember it’s better to arrive late than not at all
+Remember it’s better to arrive late than not at all.

-Nobody wants to share the road with a driver who isn’t paying attention.
 When you’re driving, your focus should be on the road and getting everybody in your car to the destination safely.
 Put the phone away and keep your eyes on the road, this includes when you've stopped at traffic lights.
 Things can change around you in a split second, and if you’re not paying attention you may not have time to react and avoid a crash.

 Under the Land Transport (Road User) Rule 2004 drivers can't use, while driving, a hand-held mobile phone to: